koinos/koinos-docs/docs/nodes/block-production.md

 Koinos mainnet uses Proof-of-Burn (PoB).
 KOIN is irreversibly burned to obtain Virtual Hash Power (VHP), and a producer signing key is registered to the account that owns the VHP.
-This role combines a hot signing key with irreversible on-chain preparation.

 !!! danger "Do not start here"
-    First run a fully synchronized, healthy observer.
-Confirm mainnet chain ID, advancing fresh head, active peers and gossip, safe disk headroom, clean logs, working backups, and a tested disable/rollback procedure.
+    First operate a fully synchronized observer.
+Confirm mainnet chain ID, advancing fresh head, active peers and gossip, safe disk space, clean logs, working backups, and a tested disable and rollback procedure.

 The current public testnet can be queried but, at the verification date, did not publish a complete external-operator node bundle.
-Therefore this guide does not pretend that a block-producer rehearsal is possible on that network.
-Do not substitute Harbinger or mainnet files.
-Use a separately engineered private development network or wait for an authoritative testnet operator bundle before rehearsing.
+Do not substitute Harbinger or mainnet files to rehearse production there.

 ## Separate authority and signing